From Moral Issues that Divide Us

 The Conservative Position

 Generally speaking, the conservative stance on abortion is that moral personhood begins at conception, and only in rare situations do the woman’s rights outweigh those of the fetus.
 As such, abortion is never justifiable except perhaps in cases of rape, incest, and when the mother’s life is at risk.
 Here are some of the more common arguments given in support of the conservative position.

 1. The wrongness of intentional killing: abortion is the intentional killing of a potential person, and, except in rare situations, intentional killing is morally wrong.
 This is one of the stronger intuitions on the conservative side since it draws on a fundamental conception of all civilized societies that intentional killing is wrong.
-There are two main criticism of this argument.
+There are two main criticisms of this argument.
 First, it presumes that the fetus has personhood at all stages of development, which, as we have seen above, is a matter of debate.
 Second, it sidesteps the issue of when intentional killing is justified.
 Societies typically permit intentional killing in cases of self-defense, war, capital punishment, and perhaps euthanasia.
 There may be at least some situations in which similar justifications apply to abortion.

 2. The responsibility to protect the innocent: the fetus is an innocent being which cannot speak for its own interests, and, thus, society must actively defend the fetus’s interests.
 Again, the notion of defending the innocent is an important value in society.
 Criticisms here, though, are the same as with the previous argument.
 If a fetus does not have moral personhood, then it is technically not an innocent being in the moral sense of the term.
 Second, even if it is an innocent being, there are extenuating circumstances in which killing innocent people may be justified, such as civilian casualties in war and euthanasia.